Applying For Financial Aid

 - Review the SAR.
 This report contains the information you provided on the FAFSA.
 If the SAR is correct and GCC is listed as a college choice, you need to retain it for your records.
 If it is incorrect or GCC is not listed as a college choice, you need to go back online to the FAFSA website and make the necessary corrections.
 You will also be asked to sign the form with your FSA ID and your parent's FSA ID, if applicable.
 After all corrections are made and the form is signed, submit the form electronically to the FAFSA Processing Center.
 Do not mail a paper SAR back to the FAFSA Processing Center.
 Mailing the SAR is a timely process.

 - Submit all requested documentation to the GCC Financial Aid Office.
-GCC will be requesting additional information needed to complete the processing of your application.
-Documentation may include your and your parent IRS tax transcripts, child support payments, family member verification, etc. You will receive a letter from the Financial Aid Office (pending file completion) after the FAFSA has been submitted indicating what is needed to complete the file.
+GCC may be requesting additional information needed to complete the processing of your application.
+Documentation may include your and your parent IRS federal income tax return, child support payments, family member verification, etc. You will receive a letter from the Financial Aid Office (pending file completion) after the FAFSA has been submitted indicating what is needed to complete the file.
 (After the fourth letter, your file will be placed on hold and no further correspondence will be received from the Financial Aid Office until you contact GCC.)
 If any corrections need to be made to the original FAFSA information, the GCC Financial Aid Office will make the corrections, based on the submitted data and will resubmit the corrections to the Central Processing System.
 Upon receipt of the corrected information, the financial aid file will be reviewed and a financial aid proposal will be calculated and sent to you in the mail.
 This process normally takes about 15 business days.
-The deadline date for submitting verification documents is 120 days after your last date of enrollment or September 21, 2019, for the 2018-2019 academic year, whichever is earlier.
-This includes making any necessary corrections to the FAFSA, submitting those corrections to the federal processor, and receiving a confirmation in return.
-For federal student loans and campus-based funding, you must submit all required documentation 10 days prior to falling below half-time status or 10 days before your last date of enrollment.
 Failure to submit all requested documentation will result in the forfeiture of your financial aid eligibility.
 No file review will take place until you have submitted the required documentation, so you are encouraged to complete the process as soon as possible.

 - Submit a college work-study application.
 College work-study application materials will be mailed to all eligible students with their award letter.
 These materials must be completed and returned to GCC according to the set deadline date.
 You will receive your job placement in July.